AJV009/XeonAJ_AJV009/readme.md

 # Experiences, Certificates and Skills
 ### Internship at R.B.Tech, Ahmednagar
-3 months training in PHP during 5th semester of Diploma in Computer Technology
+3 months training in PHP during 5th semester of Diploma in Computer Technology (Forced from College!)

 ### Course completion Certificates
 - DataCamp: Introduction to Python, R and SQL